Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Introduction

 \item \textit{Safety}: In this work, we define safety in terms of the satisfaction of all constraints over the entire operation time.
-As such, we prove that our framework guarantees, with high probability, the satisfaction of all constraints \textit{jointly}, i.e. over the total task duration.
-This contrasts with prior work which enforces pointwise chance constraints instead (see Section \ref{sec:related_work}).
+As such, we prove that our framework guarantees the high-probability satisfaction of all constraints at all times \textit{jointly}, i.e. over the total task duration.
+This contrasts with prior work which instead enforces pointwise chance constraints (see Section \ref{sec:related_work}).
 We also prove that the algorithm is continually recursively feasible with high probability, which is crucial to enable autonomous operation.
 Our guarantees are independent of the (unknown) total time required to solve the task, and safety still holds even if the perfect-information problem is impossible to solve, e.g., if the only path to the goal is blocked by an obstacle. \end{itemize}

 We validate our approach on two challenging highly uncertain nonlinear systems and show that we are able to autonomously and safely infer dynamics to accomplish goal-reaching tasks.
 We also provide hardware experiments demonstrating the reliability and real-time capabilities of our approach, as well as the practical applicability of dynamics meta-learning models with last-layer adaptation.